UnionInternationalCheminsdeFer/OSDM/spec/models.md

 This offer part is significantly simpler than those instantiating transport products, and only has one additional attribute, being the category of the ancillary.

+### Offer Parts - Fees

+Fees are used to represent additional costs for services or products.
+Offer parts of type "fee" can be applied to the booking process (e.g. a service fee), the trip (e.g. a reservation fee which is applied to all reservations in trains running in the same direction, namely outward or inward travel) or other offer parts.
+In contrast to other offer parts in OSDM, the customer is not free whether to choose a fee or not: fees are generated and applied to other services or products by the provider system.

 ### Products